Troubleshoot Web Deploy problems with Visual Studio

 (401) Unauthorized

 Once Web Deploy and the Web Management Service are correctly configured, you need to set up delegation rules to allow users to update content.
-For permissions issues, there are several different errors you may see in Visual Studio.
+For permissions issues, there are several different errors you might see in Visual Studio.
 For example:

 Web deployment task failed.(Connected to the destination computer ("deployserver")